Reșița: Shopping

-Reșița currently has 9 supermarkets of which three Carrefour supermarkets, two in the Govândari district (one of them was previously a Billa supermarket) and one in the Nera Shopping Center, three Lidl supermarkets, two Kaufland supermarkets, one near the road entrance from Bocșa and one in Lunca Bârzăvii and a Penny establishment also situated in Lunca Bârzăvii.
+Reșița currently has 10 supermarkets of which three Carrefour supermarkets, two in the Govândari district (one of them was previously a Billa supermarket) and one in the Nera Shopping Center, three Lidl supermarkets, two Kaufland supermarkets, one near the road entrance from Bocșa and one in Lunca Bârzăvii and two Penny supermarkets, one situated in Lunca Bârzăvii and the other one in Triaj.
 The Shopping Center of Reșița is called Nera Shopping Center located in the Civic Centre.
 There are a variety of companies operating in Reșița, offering almost everything a normal consumer would need.
 There are some other shopping centres currently under development such as Reșița Shopping City located on the site of the old thermal plant, or the mall of the Mociur area.